nithishvaithya/generateavatars/README.md

-# generate potter 🧙
+# Generate Avatars 🧙

-you're a coder harry. treat this repo as diagon alley, it has everything you need to deploy a custom LeapML model ✨
+It has everything you need to deploy a custom LeapML model ✨

 let's get started by forking this repository (button top right), and downloading it to your computer. from there follow the below :)